stjordanis/terra-docs-old/docs/columbus3.md

 #### Increased Slashing Penalties

-Downtime slashing will be increased from 0.01% to 1%, and double sign slashing will be increased from 1% to 5%.
+Double sign slashing will be increased from 1% to 5%.

 #### Slashing for Oracle Negligence